 - Neil Armstrong and Buzz Aldrin collected 21.5 kg (47.5 pounds) dust materials from the Moon surface and bring them back to the Earth for examining.

 44. How Old Is Neil Armstrong – Neil Armstrong Age – How Old Was Neil Armstrong When He Died

 - Neil Armstrong’s age was 82 years when he died.

 45. When Did Neil Armstrong Die – Neil Armstrong Date Of Death

 - Neil Armstrong died on August 25, 2012.

 46. How Did Neil Armstrong Die

-- Neil Armstrong died due to complications resulted from cardiac surgery.
+- Neil Armstrong died due to complications resulting from cardiac surgery.

 47. Where Did Neil Armstrong Die

-- Neil Armstrong died in the Cincinnati city, Ohio, United States.
+- Neil Armstrong died in Cincinnati city, Ohio, United States.